MyRandomShit/tech-progression/reference_materials/94_10_timeline_the_cities.md

 - Villages: Know only their material (silicon, wheat, iron), worship gods
 - Towns: Know only their component (circuit boards, engine blocks)
 - Cities: Know only their product (computers, vehicles)
-- The Coordination: Think they run simulations, actually coordinate reality
+- The Institute: Think they're in space restoring dead Earth, actually on Earth managing living Earth
-- Nobody—not even coordinators—knows the full supply chain
+- Nobody—not even the "space station"—knows the full supply chain
 - Perfect fragmentation: Even those who think they understand don't
 - The Train: Mystifies everything
 - Only Zero: Sees the whole picture, controls everything, alone